bloomberg/chef-bcs/README.md

 ## Instructions
 1. Fork/clone repo
-2. Navigate to [whatever path]/ceph-bcs/bootstrap/vms/vagrant directory
+2. Navigate to `[whatever path]/ceph-bcs/bootstrap/vms/vagrant` directory
 3. Launch Vagrant version to see how it works and to do development and testing by issuing **./CEPH_UP** command (in /bootstrap/vms/vagrant directory)

 ## Process (Vagrant)
-After launching **./CEPH_UP** the process will do the following:
+Assuming you're in the path mentioned in #2 above.

+To start a normal build simply do the following (no proxy):

+>./CEPH_UP

+NB: If you want to test the upstream `ceph-chef` cookbook then clone that repo, make your changes, copy your cloned repo into the `cookbooks` section of the is cloned repo and then run the following command to start the build and test:

+>./CEPH_UP -d 0   <-- Run in debug mode

+NB: Behind firewall:

+>./CEPH_UP -p [whatever your http(s) proxy url]

+>OR

+>./CEPH_UP -d 0 -p [whatever your http(s) proxy url]  <-- Run in debug mode

+### What happens...

-1. Download CentOS 7.1 box version from Chef Bento upstream
+1. Download CentOS 7.1 box version from Chef Bento upstream (7.2 and 7.3 versions of the bento/centos have sshd issues)
 2. Download required cookbooks including ceph-chef which is the most important
 3. Issue vagrant up that creates 4 VMs (dynamic and part of yaml file in /bootstrap/vms directory)
 4. Spins down VMs and adds network adapters and interfaces, sets up folder sharing and start VMs again